genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/02_web-components/01_form/09_select.md

 id: select
 keywords: [web, web components, select]
 tags:
     - web
     - web components
     - select
 ---

 <div class="select-examples">

 An implementation of an [HTML select element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) as a form-connected Web Component.
-It is very similar to the [combo-box](../combobox/), but with some differences such as: users can only select from the list provided; there is no auto-completion; users can select multiple options and the value of the selected option can be different from its label.
+It is very similar to the [combo-box](../combobox/), but with some differences such as:

+- Users can only select from the list provided.
+- There is no auto-completion.
+- Users can select multiple options.
+- The value of the selected option can be different from its label.

 ## Set-up